 Industrial design

-3D visual representation of an industrial design should preferably be formatted as STEP, IGES, U3D, OBJ or STL.
+3D visual representation of an industrial design should preferably be formatted as at least one of the formats: STEP, IGES, U3D, OBJ or STL.
 Maximum file size should not exceed 50 MB.
 If required, at an applicant’s request the receiving IPO can accept files larger than the said maximum.

 Trademark

-3D visual representation of a trademark should preferably be formatted as STEP, IGES, U3D, OBJ or STL.
+3D visual representation of a trademark should preferably be formatted as at least one of the formats: STEP, IGES, U3D, OBJ or STL.
 Maximum file size should not exceed 50 MB.
 If required, at an applicant’s request the receiving IPO can accept files larger than the said maximum.

 Integrated circuit topography

-3D visual representation of an integrated circuit topography should preferably be formatted as STEP, IGES, U3D, OBJ or STL.
+3D visual representation of an integrated circuit topography should preferably be formatted as at least one of the formats: STEP, IGES, U3D, OBJ or STL.
 Maximum file size should not exceed 50 MB.
 If required, at an applicant’s request the receiving IPO can accept files larger than the said maximum.

 PROCEDURAL RECOMMENDATIONS FOR FILING AND PROCESSING OF 3D MODELS AND 3D IMAGES